| Colombian

 ceremonies which frequently incorporated spirals to build power

+or energy (Medicine Hawk 133).
 In the ancient Samoga (now Bonafort) zone of Caldas,

 Colombia, Indian chief Merardo Largo of the ancient Umbra cultural